SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

 - So the `::run` method takes an `app` and and `options` hash argument.
 - The `options` hash lets us specify a port and host-name other than the default.
 - Different parts tackle different tasks, like opening and closing sockets.
-I'm not going to try and learn this completely because I think it's slightly to granular for the scope of my course.
+I'm not going to try and learn this completely because I think it's slightly too granular for the scope of my course.

 ## Part 1: Summary

 - Rack is a Ruby gem that sits between the app and the app-server.
 - Rack based apps.
 - The `call` method, with its `env` argument.
-- We sent a response from our app to the browser.
+- We sent a response from our app to the browser (client).
 - We looked down another layer of abstraction to the source code to see a bit more of how Rack is doing behind the scenes.
 - In part 2 of the article we will look at how we can use Rack to stack multiple modular apps on top of each other.